mongodb/docs-realm/source/includes/appschema-mongodb.rst

    * - | ``filters``
        | Array<Document>
-     - An array of :ref:`Query Filter configuration documents
+     - An array of :ref:`Filter configuration documents
-       <query-filter-config>`, which have the following form:
+       <filter-config>`, which have the following form:

        .. include:: /mongodb/tables/query-filter-params.rst